 When Subnet Originating Requests is enabled globally, it is automatically enabled on all Virtual Services.
 If the Subnet Originating Requests option is disabled globally, you can choose whether or not to enable Subnet Originating Requests on a per-Virtual Service basis.

 To enable Subnet Originating Requests globally, follow the steps below:

 1. In the main menu of the LoadMaster Web User Interface (WUI), go to System Configuration > Miscellaneous Options > Network Options.

-2. Tick the Subnet Originating Requests check box.
+2. Select the Subnet Originating Requests check box.